berlinonline/converjon/README.md

 A well-known example of interlaced images are progressive JPEGs.
 You can use this option with PNGs and GIFs as well.

+### Removing Metadata

+The `strip_metadata` option removes all metadata (e.g. EXIF, IPTC) from the converted images.
+This option has no value, it just needs to be present in the URL query parameters.

 ### Status Page

 The URL `/status` leads to a summary of Converjon's current state and some statistics.